 The resulting image is about 32.7MP in size, and after a little bit of straightening, cropping, and a black-and-white conversion in Nik Silver Efex Pro 2, I’m still left with a 24MP image that will hold up nicely for a large print.
 The final image is shown below, in Figure 7.

 Tilt-shift lenses can seem intimidating, but they really aren’t.
-Check out our range of Canon and Nikon tilt-shifts, as well as some new ones from Schneider.
-If you have any questions or feedback, please feel free to leave us a note in the comments below.
+Check out our range of Canon and Nikon tilt-shifts, as well as some cinema-compatible ones from Schneider.
+If you have any questions or feedback, please feel free to leave me a note in the comments below.

 Latest posts by Sohail Mamdani (see all)

 - Field Report: Sony a7RII, a7SII In-Camera S-Log2 4K Samples - March 10, 2016

 - Field Report: Sony a7S II S-Log2 vs S-Log3 Test - January 27, 2016